Stan Lee's Spider-Man: Into the Spider-Verse cameo will warm your heart

 Death can't stop Stan Lee from showing up in the latest movie featuring his most famous creation.

-The Marvel comics icon continues his long tradition of cameos in Spider-Man: Into the Spider-Verse, a CGI animated movie in theaters now that's full of Spider-people.
+The Marvel comics icon continues his long tradition of film cameos with Spider-Man: Into the Spider-Verse, a CGI animated movie in theaters now that's full of Spider-people.

 Lee showed up briefly in Ralph Breaks the Internet and we'll see him in upcoming Marvel Cinematic Universe movies, but his Into the Spider-Verse appearance is his first big one since his death on Nov.
 12 at 95.
 Once Upon a Deadpool includes a short tribute to Lee at the end.